Basicprogrammer10/connorcode-writing/programming/why-i-love-rust.md

 ### 🐡 TurboFish

-This is a smaller feature bit frequently comes in handy.
+This is a smaller feature but it frequently comes in handy.
 TurboFish as it is typically called is a way of passing a type to a function that returns a Generic.
 It is needed when the compiler cant infer the type.
 It is much cleaner than having to assign the value to a variable with an explicit type if you are going to use it again after.